-We are soliciting half-day tutorial proposals (tutorials are expected to be approximately 3 hours long with a 30 minute break) about visualization systems, mathematical foundations, research methods, design and development methodology, and application areas.
+We are soliciting half-day tutorial proposals about visualization systems, mathematical foundations, research methods, design and development methodology, and application areas.
+Half-day sessions for tutorials are expected to be approximately 3 hours long (two 75 minute sessions and a 30 minute break in between).
 We welcome tutorials on new tools and techniques for visualization, domains in which visualization applies, methods for undertaking visualization research, as well as proposals on more traditional visualization topics.
 Topics can include–but are not limited to–any of those listed in the calls for papers for all areas in visualization.
 Tutorials with an application focus and including hands-on demos are particularly encouraged.

 Proposals will be evaluated on the basis of the tutorial’s fit to VIS topics and suitability for presentation in a tutorial format, the past experience and qualifications of the instructors, the overall balance in the tutorial program, and the likely attendance of the tutorial.
 Repeated tutorial proposals should note in which years identical or similar tutorials have been presented, and will be judged in part by the attendance of the previous versions.
 We encourage you to review accepted tutorials from recent conferences: 2022, 2021, 2020, 2019.